 Recently Odessa regional division of Inspectorate for Training and Certification (ITCS) moved to the new office on Chernomorskogo kazachestva street, 23.
 The official opening took place in August, 1.

 The regional director of the Odessa office Vadim Gritsuk noted that the move helped Inspection solve a number of problems and improve its performance.
-Electronic queuing system was implemented to increase speed of documents submission.
+Electronic queuing system was implemented to increase speed of documents submission for work at sea.
 At the entrance an ITCS representative meets seafarers and explains how the system works.
 The electronic queue is reset in the end of the working day.
 Documents are picked up from 9:00 A.M. till 5:30 P.M.

 The new quarters are only 20 meters bigger than the old ones but they are laid out smartly.
 Now the Inspectorate works in the modern building with huge floor-to-ceiling windows — the symbol of transparency.
 The office is also air-conditioned.
 There is a big parking space the other way around the building.
 Soon a bank branch will be opened nearby.